Alann200/build_scripts/README.md

 > of source you want to build from (a ROM or TWRP)

 * Scripts in this repository
-  * lpad-twrp.sh - builds TWRP for all Liquid Porting & Development devices using android-5.1 branch
   * build-rom.sh - builds a ROM for one particular device
   * build-twrp.sh | twrp-all.sh - builds TWRP for one particular device
   * twrp-devices.sh - set of device configurations for building TWRP for all our devices